 All mantras come from one mantra, and that is Om.
 When we chant Om we are invoking that universal intelligence and energy to come and be with us.

 Every organ in the body has a frequency, a sound.
-When we chant the mantra there is a neurobiological shift which happens in the physical brain.
+When we chant the mantra there is a neurobiological shift that happens in the physical brain.
 And the cells rejoice, they get happier.

 How to Chant

 Mantra chanting is a sacred and beautiful practice.
 It can be done alone or in groups.
 The mantra should be performed sitting in a comfortable position, with the eyes closed, the mantra is repeated silently or aloud.
-Allow the mind to be focused on the mantra, letting the thoughts go and maintaining a slow and deep breath.
+Allow the mind to be focused on the mantra, letting the thoughts go, and maintaining a slow and deep breath.
 Pay careful attention to the speed and rhythm of your chanting.
-A Mala (string of beads) can be used to count series of 108 repetitions of the mantra.
+A Mala (a string of beads) can be used to count a series of 108 repetitions of the mantra.